 Will Tesla Build An RV?

-After Tesla announced its Tesla Semi, we weren’t the only ones who thought of the opportunity of using it to pull an RV.
+After Tesla announced its Tesla Semi, we weren’t the only ones who thought of the opportunity of using it to pull or build an RV.
 While we don’t think Tesla will come out with their own RV, we fully expect that RV manufacturers will spring up to start using the Tesla Semi when this vehicle becomes available.

 Larger commercial vehicle electrification like this will indeed help pave the way for electric RVs and even RV tow vehicles.